Natural capital for governments: What, why and how

 This document, Natural capital for governments: what, why and how, has been developed by representatives from the governments of France, Germany, Ghana, Japan, Netherlands, Nigeria, South Africa, and the United Kingdom, in collaboration with the GEC, the Natural Capital Coalition, World Bank, CISL, the European Commission, ICAEW and IUCN.
 It is part of our on-going Economics for Nature Programme.

-The paper, currently in draft form, contains over 50 examples of government best practices that show that many governments already do act on natural capital, and gives recommendations to politicians and government officials considering a similar approach.
+The paper contains over 50 examples of government best practices that show that many governments already do act on natural capital, and gives recommendations to politicians and government officials considering a similar approach.

 We would welcome your input and feedback on this document.
 Please do download below and send your comments, thoughts or questions to Emily Benson.